 From August to October representatives of Britain, China, the Soviet Union, the US meet at Dumbarton Oaks, Washington, to develop proposals for the new international body.

 1945 - From 4 February to 11 February Roosevelt again meets with Churchill and Stalin.
 The conference, held near Yalta in the Crimea, reaffirms the commitment of the Allies to the destruction of German militarism and Nazism.

 It is agreed that a conquered Germany will be divided into three zones of military occupation.
 Soviet forces will remain in Eastern Europe until free elections are held and the people are allowed to choose the form of government under which they will live.
 A meeting will be held in San Francisco in April to prepare the charter for the UN.

 During the conference, Roosevelt also convinces Stalin to commit Soviet forces to the war against Japan.

 Roosevelt travels to his cottage in Warm Springs at the end of March to rest.
 On 12 April, while sitting for a portrait, he suffers a massive cerebral haemorrhage.
 He dies a few hours later.
 The same day Vice President Harry S. Truman is sworn in as president.

 Roosevelt's body is carried by train from Warm Springs to Washington for a memorial ceremony.
 Two million mourners line the tracks.
-He is buried in the rose garden at Hyde Park.
+He is buried in the rose garden at his home in Hyde Park.